-7. “A small pet is a good companion”, as Florence Nightingale said, if you’ve enjoyed a pet before.
-Recent analysis of research on pet assistance concludes a suitable dog can improve behavioural problems, medical difficulties and emotional dysfunction .
+7. “A small pet is a good companion”, as Florence Nightingale said.
+If you’ve enjoyed a pet before, recent analysis of research on pet assistance shows that a suitable dog can improve behavioural problems, medical difficulties and your emotions .

 8. Potassium is good, e.g. in bananas; but avoid too much sodium (salt) that can destroy it [31, 36].

 9. Get more sun and more sleep – can keep your blood pressure down.
-Most of us need about 8 hours of sleep a night.
+Most of us need about 8 hours of sleep a night, as the NHS advises.